dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/ASSISTANT_NAME_GUIDE.md

 This section provides example commands showing how to use custom assistant names in practice.

+### With Custom Name Jarvis

-If your assistant name is Jarvis, you might say Alexa, ask Jarvis to turn on the living room lights.
-You might say Alexa, tell Jarvis to set the thermostat to seventy-two degrees.
-You might say Alexa, ask Jarvis what is the temperature in the bedroom.
+Alexa, ask Jarvis to turn on the living room lights.

-If your assistant name is Computer, you might say Alexa, ask Computer to lock all doors.
-You might say Alexa, tell Computer to start the movie mode scene.
-You might say Alexa, ask Computer to turn off everything in the kitchen.

-If your assistant name is Smart Home, you might say Alexa, ask Smart Home to turn on the porch light.
-You might say Alexa, tell Smart Home to run the morning routine.
-You might say Alexa, ask Smart Home to check if the garage door is closed.

-The key pattern is always Alexa followed by ask or tell, then your custom name, then to, and finally your command.
-Both ask and tell work equivalently in most cases, so choose whichever sounds more natural to you for each command.
+Alexa, tell Jarvis to set the thermostat to 72 degrees.
+Alexa, ask Jarvis what the temperature is in the bedroom.
+Alexa, tell Jarvis to lock the front door.
+Alexa, ask Jarvis to activate the movie scene.

+### With Custom Name Computer

+Alexa, ask Computer to turn off all the lights.
+Alexa, tell Computer to start the morning routine.
+Alexa, ask Computer what devices are on.
+Alexa, tell Computer to close the garage door.
+Alexa, ask Computer to turn on the fan.

+### With Custom Name Smart Home

+Alexa, ask Smart Home to dim the bedroom lights to 50 percent.
+Alexa, tell Smart Home to turn on the coffee maker.
+Alexa, ask Smart Home if the front door is locked.
+Alexa, tell Smart Home to turn off the TV.
+Alexa, ask Smart Home to run the bedtime script.